nadimnesar/distributed-job-queue/README.md

 ## Known Issues

 * The current system design does not support horizontal scaling based on queue length.
-However, manual scaling is possible using Nginx.
-To address this, Kubernetes needs to be applied.
+However, scaling is possible by modifying the Docker Compose file.
 * The current implementation does not support dependency management.
 * PostgreSQL and Redis are single points of failure.
 The solution is to use clustering.
+* The job is not efficiently distributed across multiple worker nodes.
+Currently, whichever worker node consumes the job first processes it.